isu-digital/digital-collections-template/README.md

 # Changelog

 Removed portion of description dealing with photographs of blackface from the description on the Home page.
-The full description remains on the About page.
+The full description remains on the About page. (mrcummmings, week of 10/25/2024)

+Within theme.yml changed year-nav-increment to 1 (lsulli12, 2024/12/12)

 # CollectionBuilder-CSV